adansons/base/README.md

 ### Step 3. import external metadata files

-if you have external meta data files, you can integrate them into existing project database with `—-external-file` option.
+if you have external metadata files, you can integrate them into the existing project database with the `—-external-file` option.

-in this time, we use `wrongImagesInMNISTTestset.csv` published at Github by youkaichao.
+in this time, we use `wrongImagesInMNISTTestset.csv` published on Github by youkaichao.

 [https://github.com/youkaichao/mnist-wrong-test](https://github.com/youkaichao/mnist-wrong-test)

-this is the extra meta data which correct wrong label on mnist test dataset.
+this is the extra metadata that correct wrong label on the mnist test dataset.

-you can evaluate your model more strictly and correctly by using these extra meta data with Base.
+you can evaluate your model more strictly and correctly by using these extra metadata with Base.

-download external csv
+download external CSV

 ```bash
 curl -SL https://raw.githubusercontent.com/youkaichao/mnist-wrong-test/master/wrongImagesInMNISTTestset.csv > ~/Downloads/wrongImagesInMNISTTestset.csv